5jt/dyalog-cookbook/manuscript/08_handlingErrors.md

 Run #.MyApp.SetLX #.MyApp.GetCommandLineArg ⍬
 ~~~

 The `EventCodes` class comes with a method `GetName` that, when fed with an integer, returns the symbolic name.
-We can use that to convert the number to meaningful names:
+We can use that to convert return codes to meaningful names:

 ~~~
       #.EventCodes.GetName¨ #.MyApp.FileRelatedErrorCodes